Ghost Towers: an explorative study on vacancy in old and new high rise buildings

 Within this article I explore the abandoned skyscrapers that appeared and disappeared in Frankfurt's skyline and outskirts during the past five years.
 While useless for the real estate standards these skyscrapers temporarily served as movie locations (theater as well as shooting location); retreats for homeless; adventure spots for juveniles, training grounds for police and fire brigades.
 Parallelly some "urban mining" was going on as cable thieves scavenged the buildings.
 Garages and parking lots were used by neighbors.
 In another case a second-hand vehicle dealer used the free space to store tires and other spares.

-Der Kraken / Lugri Haus - When build in 1987 Der Kraken was one of Europe's biggest office buildings.
+Der Kraken / Lugri Haus - Build in 1987 Der Kraken (engl. the kraken) used to be one of Europe's biggest office buildings.
 The total (vacant) office space is 87.000 square meters.

 Kraftwerkunion (KWU) - Former headquarter of Siemens' nuclear energy branch

-District army recruiting office - 24-stories building in the suburb abandoned since military service reform 2011
+District army recruiting office - 24 floors in the suburb abandoned since military service reform from 2011

 (1) Colliers International Deutschland: Bürovermietung und Investment Martkbericht 2020/2021 [https://www.colliers.de/wp-content/uploads/2021/02/Colliers_Research_Marktbericht_Bürovermietung.pdf]